NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

 ## Usability

-1. Wrap the request inside the RequestManager object like below,here T can be class of interest for example User in this case
+1. Wrap the request inside the RequestManager object like below, here T can be class of interest for example User in this case,

    ```
    object : RequestManager<T>(preCheck = {